 Natural Language Processing (NLP)

-NLP is a field of AI that deals with the interaction between humans and computers using natural language.
+NLP is a part of AI that deals with the interaction between humans and computers using natural language.
 It allows computers to understand and interpret human language, and it is being used in a wide range of applications, from chatbots to voice assistants.

-Computer vision is a field of AI that deals with teaching computers to “see” and interpret images and videos.
+Computer vision is a part of AI that deals with teaching computers to “see” and interpret images and videos.
 It is being used in a wide range of applications, from self-driving cars to facial recognition.

-AI is being used in healthcare to develop new treatments and diagnose diseases more accurately.
+AI is being used in healthcare to develop new advanced treatments and diagnose diseases more accurately.
 It is also being used to analyze medical images and to develop personalized treatment plans.

 AI is being used in finance to analyze market trends and to make investment decisions.
 It is also being used to detect fraud and to develop new trading strategies.